logo

 Counseling Degrees and Programs in Arizona

-Although Arizona offers relatively few counseling degree programs compared to nearby states, there are college and university programs available in all of the five major counseling areas of practice: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
-If you are looking to start a career as a professional counselor in Arizona, you will need to choose a school that offers a program in the type of counseling you’d like to practice as almost all professional counseling careers require a related degree.
-Master’s degrees in counseling are the most common degree types in Arizona because this level of degree is often required for counseling licensure; however, some schools do offer undergraduate options.
-Several online and hybrid (combination of on-campus and online courses) counseling degree programs are also available in Arizona, which enable students to complete coursework and supervised work experiences closer to home.
+Although Arizona offers relatively few counseling degree programs compared to nearby states, there are college and university programs available in all of the five major counseling areas of practice: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
+If you are looking to start a career as a professional counselor in Arizona, you will need to choose a school that offers a program in the type of counseling you’d like to practice as almost all professional counseling careers require a degree.
+Master’s degrees in counseling are the most common degree types in Arizona because this level of degree is often required for counseling licensure, but some schools also offer undergraduate options.
+Online and hybrid counseling degree programs are also available in Arizona, which enable students to complete coursework and supervised work experiences closer to home.

 Quick Facts

-• There are 5 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Arizona.1,2
+• There are 7 not-for-profit colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Arizona.1,2

-• Of the counseling schools in Arizona, 0 offer an associate’s degree, 2 offer a bachelor’s degree, 0 offer a certificate, and 5 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Arizona, 0 offer an associate degree, 1 offers a bachelor’s degree, 0 offer a certificate, and 7 offer a master’s or advanced degree.1,2

 • 1 school offers a degree in vocational rehabilitation counseling.1,2